pyOpenSci/python-package-guide/documentation/hosting-tools/publish-documentation-online.md

 documentation if you use GitHub pages.

 Read the Docs can be setup in your Read the Docs user account.
-The service and automates the entire process of building and deploying your documentation.
+The service automates the entire process of building and deploying your documentation.

 If you don't want to maintain a documentation website for your Python package, we suggest using the Read the Docs website.